Image credit: Shutterstock.com

 Its search section most commonly used for finding Twitter users, now resembles a list of trending topics, Twitter ‘Moments’ – news stories comprised of multiple tweets – and top trending tweets and news articles.

-While not necessarily know as a source for news, YouTube is now a huge platform containing a wealth of high-quality video content consisting of ‘how-to’ beauty tutorials, comedy channels and technology review shows with millions of subscribers – some of whom are reported to earn millions of dollar a year.
+While not necessarily know as a source for news, YouTube is now a huge platform containing a wealth of high-quality video content consisting of ‘how-to’ beauty tutorials, comedy channels and technology review shows with millions of subscribers – some of whom are reported to earn millions of dollars a year.

 After Google’s acquisition of the video-sharing site in 2006, the internet giant integrated its advertising business model to enable brands to serve ads to millions of viewers, providing content creators with a revenue stream and expanding Google’s online advertising market share.